dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 <a name="tm"></a>

-The style of middleware shown with `Approach 1:` is *terminal middleware*.
-It's called *terminal middleware* because it does a matching operation:
+The style of middleware shown with `Approach 1:` is **terminal middleware**.
+It's called terminal middleware because it does a matching operation:

 * The matching operation in the preceding sample is `Path == "/"` for the middleware and `Path == "/Movie"` for routing.
 * When a match is successful, it executes some functionality and calls `return` rather than invoking the `next` middleware.

-It's called *terminal middleware* middleware because it terminates the search, executes some functionality and returns.
+It's called terminal middleware middleware because it terminates the search, executes some functionality and returns.

 Comparing a terminal middleware and routing:
-* Both approaches allow *terminating* the processing pipeline:
+* Both approaches allow terminating the processing pipeline:
     * Middleware terminates the pipeline by returning rather than invoking `next`.
     * Endpoints are always terminal.
 * Terminal middleware allows positioning the middleware at an arbitrary place in the pipeline:
     * Endpoints execute at the position of <xref:Microsoft.AspNetCore.Builder.EndpointRoutingApplicationBuilderExtensions.UseEndpoints*>.
 * Terminal middleware allows arbitrary code to determine when the route matches:
     * Custom route matching code can be verbose and difficult to get correct.
-    * Routing provides straightforward solutions for typical apps. <!-- Review next--> Most apps do **not** require custom route matching code.
+    * Routing provides straightforward solutions for typical apps. <!-- Review next--> Most apps don't require custom route matching code.
 * Endpoints interface with middleware such as `UseAuthorization` or `UseCors`.
     * Using a terminal middleware with `UseAuthorization` or `UseCors` requires manual interfacing with the authorization system.